vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 471 commits since the previous release, including 191 fixes.
+More than 483 commits since the previous release, including 193 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Apr 14 04:16:11 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed Apr 15 04:15:19 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER